 Oak Creek air quality control project

 We have a long-standing commitment to environmental performance.
-Since the late 1980s, we have shown a steady reduction of sulfur dioxide (SO2), nitrogen oxide (NOx) and particulate emissions.
-As emission control technology has advanced, we have implemented new equipment at our generation facilities to meet new state and federal air quality requirements while maintaining system reliability and cost-effectiveness.
+Since the late 1980s, we have steadily reduced sulfur dioxide (SO2), nitrogen oxide (NOx) and particulate emissions.
+As emission control technology advanced, we have implemented new equipment at our generation facilities to meet new state and federal air quality requirements while maintaining system reliability and cost-effectiveness.

-The air quality control project at Oak Creek Power Plant significantly upgraded the environmental controls to further reduce SO2 and NOx emissions.
-The new system cuts SO2 emissions by more than 90 percent and NOx emissions by more than 70 percent.
+The air quality control project completed in 2012 at Oak Creek Power Plant upgraded the environmental controls to further reduce SO2 and NOx emissions.
+The new system cut SO2 emissions by more than 90 percent and NOx emissions by more than 70 percent.